-Just like us, guinea pigs don’t produce their own vitamins and minerals, and the only way they can get the nutrition they need is through a proper diet.
+Just like us, guinea pigs don’t produce their own vitamins and minerals, and the only way they can get the nutrition they need is through a proper guinea pig diet.

 Timothy hay, fortified pellets, and fresh veggies are the essential pillars of a cavy’s diet, supporting overall health and well-being.
 But Vitamin C is always a concern for guinea pigs, and natural sources of this important vitamin should be on your piggy’s menu.

-Fresh fruits can be an excellent source of this critical nutrient–and that includes watermelon!
+Fresh fruits and fresh vegetables can be an excellent source of this critical nutrient–and that includes watermelon!
 Moreover, watermelon is mostly water, and a nibble here and there can help to keep your guinea pig hydrated in the summer heat.

 But like most fruits, watermelon contains a lot of sugar, and cavies definitely have a sweet tooth (or two!).
 It’s important, then, that you limit their access to sweet treats to avoid problems like obesity and diabetes.